sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/get-started.md

 RootPlan plan = factory.create(query);
 ```

 Then the `RootPlan` can be executed several times on different SPARQL datasets, and with different initial bindings (i.e., on multiple _messages_).
 Call one of the `exec` methods to trigger the RDF generation.
-Here is the signature of two of these methods:
+Here is the signature of three of these methods:

 ```java
 Model exec();